-New Report Says U.S. Lacked Technology To Account for Separated Families
+New Report Says U.S. Lacked Technology To Account For Separated Families

 The Department of Homeland Security separated thousands of migrant families under its "zero tolerance" policy despite knowing that it lacked the information technology to record and track the migrants, according to a blistering report by an internal government watchdog released late Wednesday.